Testing Ising Models: Improved Tests for Forests and Ferromagnetic Ising Models

 \subsection{Improved Algorithms for Independence and Identity Testing on Forests}

-Before we present the improved algorithms, we will prove the following fact about the edge marginals of an arbitrary Ising model with no external field where the underlying graph is a forest.
-This result was known prior to this work by the community but we couldn't find a proof of the same, hence we provide our own proof of the lemma. \begin{lemma}[Structural Lemma for Forest-Structured Ising Models] If $p$ is an Ising model on a forest graph with no external field, and $X \sim p$, then for any $(u,v) \in E$, we have
+We use the following folklore fact on the edge marginals of forest-structured Ising models; for completeness, we provide a proof in Appendix~\ref{sec:treemarginalAppendix}. \begin{lemma}[Structural Lemma for Forest-Structured Ising Models] If $p$ is an Ising model on a forest graph with no external field, and $X \sim p$, then for any $(u,v) \in E$, $\E\left[ X_u X_v\right] = \tanh(\th_{uv})$. \end{lemma}